Exploring Jaipur with Kids

 Jaipur is the fairytale capital of Rajasthan, India’s most romantic and fabled state.
 Founded in the 18th century by the Maharaja Sawai Jai Singh II, the city is famous for its whimsical palaces, fanciful observatories and dusty pink buildings.
 Today the centre is a busy urban hub yet it still contains magical pockets and lots to enjoy with kids.
 Here’s how to enjoy Jaipur with Kids.

-Some of our favourite things to do in Jaipur with Kids
+The best things to do in Jaipur with Kids

 - An elephant safari where kids can wash, feed, paint and then ride an elephant through the countryside.